bjackman/nixos-flake/README.md

 ## Ccache

-NOTE: ccache is currently disabled, because:
+NOTE: ccache is currently disabled (and deleted in `7932cc9`), because:

 1. I was getting weird issues when using it with the basic kernel build Nix biz, Kbuild was complaining that it didn't support the assembler.
 I added some